-The iPOS GPA must be 3.00 or higher and includes all courses that appear on the student's approved iPOS.
-The iPOS GPA includes all courses that appear on the student's approved iPOS.

-The Overall Graduate GPA must be 3.00 or higher.
+- The iPOS GPA must be 3.00 or higher and includes all courses that appear on the student's approved iPOS.
+The iPOS GPA includes all courses that appear on the student's approved iPOS. - The Overall Graduate GPA must be 3.00 or higher.
 The Overall Graduate GPA includes all courses numbered 500 or higher that appear on the transcript after admission to the graduate program.
-This includes shared coursework if enrolled in an approved accelerated bachelor's/master's program.
-The Cumulative GPA must be 3.00 or higher.
-The Cumulative GPA includes all courses completed at ASU the graduate career.
+This includes shared coursework if enrolled in an approved accelerated bachelor's/master's program. - The Cumulative GPA must be 3.00 or higher.
+The Cumulative GPA includes all courses completed at ASU the graduate career. - Accelerated Master's (4+1) students that have been approved to begin graduate coursework, must maintain a 3.0 cumulative undergraduate/graduate GPA.
+Failure to maintain a 3.0 GPA will result in withdrawal from the accelerated master's program.

-Grades lower than a "B-" cannot appear on the iPOS but will be included when calculating the Overall Graduate and Cumulative GPAs.
+Grades lower than a "C" cannot appear on the iPOS but will be included when calculating the Overall Graduate and Cumulative GPAs.
 Courses with an "I" grade cannot appear on the iPOS.

-b.
+15.2.
 Satisfactory Academic Progress Policy